 The first event took place in September of 2018 in the city of WelikiNovogorod.
-Currently the timetable of events of the fund "Clean hands, clean rivers" is awaiting the confirmation from the .
+Currently the timetable of events of the foundation "Clean hands, clean rivers" is awaiting the confirmation from the .

 According the government of Russia the ecological damage is as high as 6% of the country's GDP, which is about ₽5,5 trillion.
 Just 10% of the sewage is cleaned according to the ecological standards set by the government, which has a definite effect on the quality of life of the citizens.
 These are some of the reasons, why pollution of the river banks is considered to be one of the major ecological problems, especially around populated areas.

-The ecological, non-profit fund "Clean Hands, clean rivers" was founded in 2018 by graduates of Moscow State University, who are now a part of social responsibility business.
-The assembly of the fund includes scientists-geographers and social activists.
-Since the moment of its creation, the fund uses ecological propaganda and attempts to promote the ideas of preservation of river ecosystems and ecological awareness.
+The ecological, non-profit foundation "Clean Hands, clean rivers" was founded in 2018 by graduates of Moscow State University, who are now a part of social responsibility business.
+The assembly of the foundation includes scientists-geographers and social activists.
+Since the moment of its creation, the foundation uses ecological propaganda and attempts to promote the ideas of preservation of river ecosystems and ecological awareness.